SergeyBurtsev/image_compressor/README.md

 # Image Compressor

 Uses:
-Ruby 3.1.2 (latest)
+- Ruby 3.1.2 (latest)
-Rails 7.0.4 (latest)
+- Rails 7.0.4 (latest)
-ActiveStorage (as default Rails files management gem, could be something else) Minio (as simple S3 alternative)
+- ActiveStorage (as default Rails files management gem, could be something else)
+- Minio (as simple S3 alternative)
-PostgreSQL (for records persistence, can be done without persistence and db altogether though) Redis & Sidekiq (for jobs as required)
+- PostgreSQL (for records persistence, can be done without persistent records and db altogether though)
+- Redis & Sidekiq (for jobs as required)
-TailwindCSS (as experiment :)
+- TailwindCSS (as experiment :)

-(docker-compose.yml can be and should be optimized - my bad)
+*(docker-compose.yml can and should be optimised & refactored - my bad)*

 ## Running in production mode (everything is dockerized)
 ```